bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 Generators like XCHammer and Tulsi take care of integrating Bazel into the IDE.
 Bazel builds are invoked a shell script build phase from the IDE.
 Basically, Xcode shells out to Bazel to produce the application, and then Xcode picks up the product from the derived data path.
+[Lyft's 2020 Bazel Con talk](https://www.youtube.com/watch?v=NAPeWoimGx8) covers how they generate an Xcode project with XcodeGen.

 Performing a Bazel build from Xcode: